brycemiller/HelloLogchain/README.md

 We can use MetaMask to manage our own personal account, as well the test accounts created by Ganache.

 ## Setup
-To setup the HelloBlockchain application, first we must install the application using NPM.
-Run the following command from the HelloBlockchain root folder:
+To setup the HelloLogchain application, first we must install the application using NPM.
+Run the following command from the HelloLogchain root folder:
 >npm install

 Next, we need to compile and deploy the smart contract.
 Truffle will handle this for us with the following command:
 >truffle migrate

-## Test
-We can now test the smart contract using the Truffle console.
-Start the console using the following command:
->truffle console

-Once you are connected, you should see the following prompt:
->truffle(development)>

-First, get the contract interface:
->let hello = await HelloBlockchain.deployed()

-Now, let's try calling the two functions:
->hello.getMessage()
->\>'Hello, Blockchain!'

->hello.setMessage("Hello, Etherium Network!")
->hello.getMessage()
->\>'Hello, Etherium Network!'

-Our smart contract has successfully been deployed to our local Ethereum blockchain network!

 ## Web Interface
 Our application has a basic web interface, which you can access using the following command: